rogelj/DescribeCol/readme.md

 describecol(df, n)

 df - pandas DataFrame
-n - index for the column to be descibed
+n - index for the column to be described